Rhamnaceae: Buckthorn Family — Ceanothus

 Notes:

 This ceanothus has a distinctive growth habit with straight, stiff branches and short branchlets growing laterally.
 Flowers are pale blue to lavender (occasionally white) and crowded on the lateral branchlets.
-Leaves are opposite, 1-veined, small (1 cm long) with a wedge-shaped base, rounded to truncate tip and 5–7 sharp teeth on the margin.
+Leaves are opposite, 1-veined, small (1 cm long) with a wedge-shaped base.
+The leaf tips are rounded to truncate, with 5–7 sharp teeth on the margin.
+Photos #1 – 3 by CJH.

 Blue Blossom – Ceanothus thyrsiflorus var. thyrsiflorus